 My personal journey as an artist began in my childhood.
 Born in 1966, I was raised on a small hill-farm in England.
 When not helping with chores around the farm, if the weather allowed I would be climbing trees and exploring the woods, hunting for mythical beasts and building castles from fallen branches.
-On rainy days or long winter nights, I could be found drawing fantastical scenes or with my head stuck in a book, reading tales and creating images of lost cities, brave warriors, fearsome monsters, and epic adventures in far-flung lands.
+On rainy days or long winter nights, I could be found drawing fantastical scenes or with my head stuck in a book, reading tales and creating images of lost cities, brave warriors, mythical beasts, and epic adventures in far-flung lands.

 My introduction to Angkor came as a young boy when, on my weekly trip to the village library, I found a book describing the rediscovery, by 19th century European explorers, of remarkable temple cities lost in the jungle.
 One of those explorers, Henri Mouhot, described in my book the temples of Angkor as “The work of giants!”
 I was spellbound, and Angkor became a regular fixture in my drawings and imaginings but, as fate would have it, it would be almost 40 years before I would discover the temples for myself.

-I met my wife Annie in 2014.
-She also has a deep love for Southeast Asia and, over a glass of wine one evening we said “Why not?
+Returning to England, I met my wife Annie in 2014.
+She also has a deep love for Southeast Asia and, over a glass of wine one evening, we said “Why not?
 Let’s go!”
 Within weeks we had sold almost all our worldly goods, packed our dog in a crate and were on our way to Siem Reap, Cambodia, a short tuk tuk ride from the Angkor Archaeological Park, where we still live today.
 Annie manages a kitchen garden and teaches children, as well as mentoring parents and teachers, about sustainable agriculture as a volunteer at a local NGO.
 Together, we fund scholarships for underprivileged Khmer artists wishing to attend the Royal University of Fine Arts in Phnom Penh, and work with Cambodian Living Arts to stimulate creativity among a new generation of artists.